iluvjava/Maths/Notebook 2.0/.trash/Decision Tree, Forest, Bagging, Boosting.md

 ---
 ### **Intro**

+This file is about Ensemble Method.

+1. Bagging: A committe method that is trained together.
+2. Additive: Each model works on the residual of the classification, or regression problem.
+3. Boosting: Models are added together, trained sequentially, each model focuses on the weakness of the previous one.

+---
+### **Bagging**

 The random tree model itself is a Low Bias, High Variance Model.

 Therefore, Ensemble method makes sense and it's possible for it to improve the this particular model.
 This is also called Bagging.